-Cellular hardware is the single most reliable and efficient method of delivering SMS.
+Cellular hardware is the most reliable and efficient method of delivering SMS.
 By using cellular hardware, you're removing PageGate's reliance on your internet connection to deliver your messages which means that your internet connection could go down and your messages would still be delivered.
-It's also incredibly important to note that allowing PageGate to interact with cellular hardware is the only method of configuring a two-way messaging system with SMS.
+It's also incredibly important to note that allowing PageGate to interact with cellular hardware is the only method of configuring a two-way-messaging-system with SMS.

-SMS capable cellular hardware comes in two varieties: cellular modem and cellular router/gateway.
+SMS capable cellular hardware comes in two varieties: cellular gateway/router and cellular modem.